Naveen15-4/Quadruped-Robot-Dog-Arduino/README.md

 ## Code Overview
 The software utilizes the `Adafruit_PWMServoDriver` library to communicate with the PCA9685 via I2C.
 This allows for smooth control of all 8 servos simultaneously using only 2 pins on the Arduino.

+### dog_with_pot_control
+This script is designed for servo calibration and testing:

+Uses a potentiometer to manually control leg motion.

+Helps determine the minimum and maximum travel angles for each servo.

+Useful for load testing to evaluate how much weight the robot can carry (limited by servo quality).

+Compatible with different servo models, but ensure you update:

+Servo frequency in the driver settings.

+Min/max angle values in the code.

+-Think of this as the diagnostic tool — it lets you experimentally verify servo limits before moving on to gait control.

+### leg_movement
+This script provides the inverse kinematics (IK) framework for robot locomotion:

+Implements trajectory planning for walking gaits.

+Calculates hip and knee angles from Cartesian foot positions in real time.

+Requires customization based on:

+3D printed part tolerances (geometry may vary).

+Servo differences (torque, speed, travel range).

+-Best practice: first run dog_with_pot_control to obtain calibrated parameters, then integrate those values into leg_movement for accurate IK execution.

 ## Future Improvements
 * Implementation of full Trot and Creep gaits.
 * Integration of an IMU (Gyroscope) for self-balancing.